ZamboniA/ZamboniA/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 Estou a procura da minha primeira oportunidade na área de tecnologia.
-- 🌱 Atualmente estudando React & Node
+- 🌱 Atualmente estudando React & Node & Typescript

 </br>